MaximilianHanussek/BOOTABLE/README.md

 - r: Number of replicates you want to use.
 The more replicates the better is the chance to get a trustworthy result and regulate outliers.
 You can choose any integer value you want.
 The default value is 3.

 - t: Toolgroup you want to use.
 You can choose between `all` which will use all tools, `genomics` which will use only genomic tools (Bowtie2, Velvet, IDBA, SPAdes), `ml` which will only use Tensorflow and `quant` which will only use GROMACS.
 The default option is `all`.
+You can also choose just single tools.
+Currently these are `bowtie2-build`, `velvet`, `idba`, `tensorflow`, `gromacs`, `SPAdes`, which are also the keywords which the flag exceppts.

 Some execution examples: